Greek Pasta Salad + the best Greek dressing = the best Greek Pasta Salad of your life!

-Cover leftover Greek Pasta Salad with plastic wrap or transfer it to an airtight container.
+Greek Pasta Salad keeps very well and will continue to taste delicious days after making To store, cover leftover Greek Pasta Salad with plastic wrap or transfer it to an airtight container.
 Store in the refrigerator for up to five days.
-I think it actually tastes best days after you make it!

-Can you Make Greek Salad Ahead of Time?
+Can you Make Greek Salad The Night Before?

 Yes, please do!
 Greek Pasta Salad tastes better the next as the delectable Sun-Dried Tomato Feta Pesto infuses every pasta/veggie cell with its serious mouthwatering deliciousness.

 The fact that this Greek Pasta Salad tastes even better after being stashed in the refrigerator is a huge prep ahead advantage.
 It tastes great for days, which means you can make it days ahead of time!

 - When you are ready to serve, you may need to add additional olive oil to loosen up the salad, but I haven’t found this necessary.

 - You can make the base of the pasta salad, toss it with dressing and store veggies in airtight containers until ready to serve.
 This allows you create a pasta salad bar so different guest or family members can add certain toppings.
 I recommend only leaving out the controversial toppings not everyone loves as these toppings will miss out on being bathed and marinated in the wonderful dressing.